NeuroanatomyAndConnectivity/surfaceProcessing/README.md

 ##Usage
 Make sure that all dependencies are available when executing the script and when starting the condor process.

+###Condor usage
-Specifically, make sure that AFNI,
+Before starting the condor process make sure that AFNI, connectome workbench
-connectome workbench and freesurfer binaries are available in your current terminal environment (e.g. by typing AFNI, freesurfer).
+and freesurfer binaries are available in your current terminal environment (e.g. by typing AFNI, freesurfer).

+To submit your job order to condor, go to the condorDir and look for the appropriate .submit file that you would like to run.
+Then type

+    condor_submit nameOfCondorFile.submit

+to submit the process to condor.
+You can type

+    condor_q [-global]

+to check the processes (the -global flag is optional and will show an overview of all currently running processes on the condor server).

 Start using the scripts by executing